KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 This fixed-motion simulator was our first simulator experience.
 Over 20 are in use and cost $1 million each.

 ![](southwest-headquarters-tour-2026/cae-simulator-outside.jpg)
-An instructor saw us our group and invited us inside of one for a look.
+An instructor saw our group and invited us inside of one for a look.

 ![](southwest-headquarters-tour-2026/cae-simulator-inside.jpg)
 While real "turbine hours" can be logged in this simulator, it can also cause real motion sickness.
 Ask them about the chickens hanging from the bottom.